ShyamGadde/code-amici/README.md

 6. Stopping the Application

-   To stop the application and remove the containers, networks, and volumes defined in your docker-compose.yml file, run the following command:
+   To stop the application, remove the containers, and delete the networks defined in the `docker-compose.yml` file, run the following command:

    ```sh
    docker-compose down